elsensoy/model_error_uq_plasma/README.md

    ```julia
    julia
    ```
+If it’s not found, add it to PATH or reinstall Julia.

-2. Activate the project and install the package:
+ Activate the project and install the package:

    ```julia
    (@v1.10) pkg> activate .